dgwyer/server-side-render-x/README.md

 # New Server Side Render Component
 Introducing the `<ServerSideRenderX />` component as a direct replacement for the core `<ServerSideRender />` component.

-The core Server Side Render component is not optimized and provides a poor user experience as demonstrated below.
+The core Server Side Render component is not optimized and provides a poor user experience as demonstrated below.<br><br>

 <p align="center" style="margin:100px;">